KeziahF/CP3402-Learning-Journal/Week 9/README.md

 I spent approximately 3 hours completing various learning activities for CP3402 this week.

 ## Content Insights
-I learned that the `<span>` is an [inline HTML element](https://www.w3schools.com/html/html_blocks.asp) that can be used to add the behaviour of a `<div>` element to a paragraph line without causing a line break.
-In HTML there are block-level elements that always start on a new line and take up the full width available and inline elements that only take up as much width as necessary and do not start on a new line.
-A block-level element may include `<div>` or `<p>` and `<span>` is an example of an inline element.
-I was encouraged to explore these element types when I was completing the practical application of Sass - utilising Sass and an automated workflow to create the CSS for a simple website.
-I was demonstrating the use of extend or inheritence in Sass to give 2 classes (important and good) inherited attributes of font size and weight, however, when viewing the website, all important text was displayed on seperate lines:
+I learned that the `<span>` is an [inline HTML element](https://www.w3schools.com/html/html_blocks.asp).
+It can be used to add the functionality of a `<div>` element to a paragraph line, without causing a line break.
+In HTML, block-level elements always start on a new line and take up the full width available.
+Inline elements, on the other hand, take up only as much width as required and do not start on a new line.
+A block-level element may include `<div>` or `<p>`, while `<span>` is an example of an inline element.
+I was encouraged to explore these element types while completing a practical application of Sass, using an automated workflow to create the CSS for a simple website.
+I was demonstrating the use of `@mixin` to give two classes (`important` and `good`) inherited attributes of font size and weight.
+However, when viewing the website, all text within these classes was displayed on seperate lines:

 * Sass Code
 ```
 @mixin important-text {